 After you have your chemotherapy and other treatments you have your donor’s stem cells.
 You have these through your central line into your bloodstream.

-After high dose chemotherapy, you have low numbers of blood cells for some time.
-This means you are at risk of picking up infections.
+After conditioning treatment, you have low numbers of blood cells for some time.
+This means you are at risk of getting infections.
 You usually stay in hospital until: